rothgar/justingarrison.com/content/blog/2021-03-15-the-document-culture-of-amazon.md

 Depending on the meeting, the document could be a six-pager, a PR/FAQ, a one-pager about an idea, a narrative to help find a solution to a problem, or even a service review full of charts, graphs and bullet points.
 The document adapts to fit the audience and purpose of the meeting.

-Reading documents is so ingrained in our culture and process that our scheduling tools have checkboxes to automatically create a document.
+Reading documents is so ingrained in our culture and process that our scheduling tools have check boxes to automatically create a document.
 If I'm catching up on a new service or feature launch, I will find the document rather than emailing or calling the product manager.

 The interesting part to me isn't in the format of the document, but how it is used.